Kinesiology & Sport Management Comprehensive Exam

 Sport Management: thesis option; or the comprehensive evaluation that will be comprised of section "a" of the required portfolio in SPMT 5003 Internship in Sport Management.
-The portfolio is a capstone representation of your internship experiences and work that demonstrates achievement of the degree/course learning outcomes and your professional competencies.
-The portfolio is the authentic performance-based assessment for earning credit in this course and comprehensive assessment of your successful completion of the M.S. in Sport Management degree.
-The portfolio should demonstrate your mastery of content learned in each of the required sport management courses and an ability to connect your learning to real-world situations.
+The portfolio is a capstone representation of internship experiences and work that demonstrates achievement of the degree/course learning outcomes and professional competencies.
+The portfolio is the authentic performance-based assessment for earning credit in this course and comprehensive assessment of successful completion of the M.S. in Sport Management degree.
+The portfolio should demonstrate mastery of content learned in the required sport management courses and an ability to connect learning to real-world situations.

 - After evaluation by the faculty, a Pass or Fail grade will be assigned; then the student will be notified.

 - If a graduate student needs information regarding graduation status, ask Donna Torres.
 If Donna is not available contact the Graduate School at 806-742-2787.